 TDM 10100: R Project 10 — 2024

-Motivation: Using R enables us to applying functions to many data sets in an efficient way.
+Motivation: Using R enables us to apply functions to many data sets in an efficient way.
 We can extract information in a straightforward way.

 Context: There are several types of apply functions in R. In this project, we learn about the sapply function, which is a "simplified" apply function.